Cypress

 Famous Quotes and Historical Significance

 • Hippocrates, the father of modern medicine, mentioned the cypress tree for its medicinal uses in ancient Greece.
-He believed it to be a remedy for respiratory conditions and skin ailments, referring to it as a "cleanser of the air."
+He believed it to be a remedy for respiratory conditions and skin ailments.

 • The ancient Egyptians used cypress oil in the process of mummification, associating it with the afterlife and eternal preservation.
 The wood was highly valued for its durability and resistance to decay.